cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installation-modes.md

 * [Compact cluster installation guide]({{< relref "install_maintain/installation/three-nodes-cluster" >}})

 {{% note %}}
 Note!
 The above mentioned page will guide you how to manually deploy a Compact cluster. {{< param product_name >}} provides an automated flow that simplifies the deployment over three existing VMs.
-To use the Cluster Manager package and automate the cluster deployment flow read: [Cluster Manager package] ({{< relref "install_maintain/installation/cfy-cluster-manager.md" >}})
+To use the Cluster Manager package and automate the cluster deployment flow read: [Cluster Manager package]({{< relref "install_maintain/installation/cfy-cluster-manager.md" >}})
 {{% /note %}}